 Mike W. is a husband, father of two great kids, lawyer by profession, and a game designer at heart.
 He is the man behind, Fairway 3 Games, that successfully funded Starving Artists Game on Kickstarter.
 Mike helps support the board game community by being a moderator/curator at The Game Crafter.
 He’s a really big board game fan.

-Ryan Sanders is a tiny purple meeple, stay-at-home father of 5 (what?!) and founder of The Inquisitive Meeple which was known for its interviews and getting the story behind the games.
-After the closing of The Inquisitive Meeple he started writing for its sister (and spin-off) blog, The Indie Game Report, still getting the inside scoop behind the games.
-You can find him on Twitter and Facebook.
+Ryan Sanders is a tiny purple meeple, stay-at-home father of 5 (what?!) and founder of The Inquisitive Meeple which is known for its interviews and getting the story behind the games.
+You can find him on Twitter.

 Ryan often thinks he is witty and funny, as he makes people laugh, what he fails to realize is that they are laughing at him, not with him.